braincogsci/literature-thesis/lt-manual.md

 - Once there is an agreement on the subject between student, supervisor and assessor, the student can register the project via www.datanose.nl/#yourprojects.
 The student can suggest who should be examiner of the project.
 - The programme will then review whether the proposed set-up fits within the scope and regulations of *Brain and Cognitive Sciences*.
 This may include changing who will be examiner.
 - Once approved, the thesis can be included into the MBCS curriculum as a *Literature Thesis (12 EC)*
+- During writing, the student meet with the supervisor at least two additional times to discuss progress
+- Before submitting a final version, the student may submit one draft version to the supervisor for feedback purposes
 - Upon completion, the student submits the thesis to datanose.nl.
 - Once the thesis has been submitted, the examiner will receive a link via e-mail through which the final grade for the work can be registered.
 See [this section](#Grading) for more information on the grading process.

+## Delays
+In case the deadline for final submission as registered on Datanose is not met by the student, the student is expected to contact the master's programme via info-mcs@uva.nl.
+If the delay is more than one month, the examiner of the Literature Thesis may decide the project needs to be graded as 'insufficient'.

 ## Materials and support
 The literature that is used to write the Literature Thesis is collected by the students themselves.